nichtfurkan/Simple-JDA-Command-Util/README.md

 * **admin** - A boolean that if true will send a Message to thoes who dont have Administration rights on the Discord Server.
 Check **Configuration**
 * **neededSubCommands** - A String where you give the needed sub commands.
 Example: "USERNAME, ID", "(USERNAME, ID)" etc. This is needed for the Message that will be send if there are not enough sub commands

-After you've set the Parameters you can now create he **processCommand** method
+After you've set the Parameters you can now create he **processCommand** metho

 ```Java